- Name: Rania Mohamed Abdelazeem

 Through your science, have you learned anything particularly helpful or advantageous?

 Yes, I learned writing with Latex, which was a new tool for me.
-It facilitates writing and editing a scientific article.
+It facilitates writing and editing scientific articles.

 Our readers would be glad to know more about you.
 Please let us know what is your morning routine like.